-5. RECREATION AND PARKS AND FOREST PRESERVE
+5. RECREATION AND PARKS AND FOREST PRESERVE Note: This Document is a work in progress and has not been finalized

 Washington Grove has a long standing interest in recreation and has sponsored many activities in Town parks and public areas since the earliest Camp Meeting days.
-Several Ftown parks, the East and West Forest Preserves, and spring-fed, man-made Maple Lake provide space and openness that enhance the quality of life within the Grove.
+Several Ttown parks, the East and West Forest Preserves, and spring-fed, man-made Maple Lake provide space and openness that enhance the quality of life within the Grove.
 Town parks also provide an opportunity for spontaneous activity by children and adults, perhaps a "pick-up" game, in contrast to the regulated pace that is characteristic of the work and school day.

-Town parks are intended to provide active and passive-recreation areas and are located in several locations within the Town boundaries.
+Town parks are intended to provide active and passive recreation areas and are located in several locations within the Town boundaries.
 Active recreation refers to outdoor recreational activities such as organized sports and playground activities which require extensive facilities or development and which can have considerable environmental impact on the recreational site.